 - Active Adventures: Think basketball courts, mini-golf, and jogging tracks.
 Some ships even offer yoga and Pilates classes for the wellness warriors among you.

 - Family-Friendly Exploration: Choose excursions that offer something for everyone, from scenic bus tours to adrenaline-pumping adventures.
 Just make sure the activity level matches your family’s energy.

 FAQ’s About Cruising with Kids on MSC

-– Book before you cruise to save 20% VS the onboard prices
+- Early Bird Special: Book before you sail and save 20% compared to onboard prices.

 A Floating Family Adventure: Our 11-Day MSC Seascape Review

 The Ports of Call: Madeira Island, Bermuda, and New York City